-When the plane is taxiing on the ground in England, from the view in the cockpit it is clear that the taxiway ahead dead ends in a field with woods to the right.
-From the outside view the plan is shown going straight through the intersection past the signalman, then turning right into a hangar.
+(at around 1h 30 mins) When the plane is taxiing on the ground in England, from the view in the cockpit it is clear that the taxiway ahead dead ends in a field with woods to the right.
+From the outside view the plane is shown going straight through the intersection past the signalman, then turning right into a hangar.

 When Fache shows Langdon the hidden writings with the UV lamp, there are only the Fibonacci's suite and the Latin quote.
 Later in the bathroom, Sophie Neveu tells him Fache erased the last line which was "P.S. find Robert Langdon" and shows him a picture with the complete message.

 Later, when they both come back to the murder's scene, Neveu and Langdon are trying to decipher the hidden message using the UV lamp.
 For a short moment, over Langdon's shoulder we are able to see the line Fache has supposedly erased.

 (at around 53 mins) When Robert and Sophie jump into the armored vehicle and drive off the rear doors are open.
 The camera shows Vernet on the ground watching the van drive off with the doors now closed.